 Not all clinical research studies are open to members of our plan.
-Medicare first needs to approve the research study.
-If you participate in a study that Medicare has not approved, you will be responsible for paying all costs for your participation in the study.
+Medicare or our plan first needs to approve the research study.
+If you participate in a study that Medicare or our plan has not approved, you will be responsible for paying all costs for your participation in the study.

-Once Medicare approves the study, someone who works on the study will contact you to explain more about the study and see if you meet the requirements set by the scientists who are running the study.
+Once Medicare or our plan approves the study, someone who works on the study will contact you to explain more about the study and see if you meet the requirements set by the scientists who are running the study.
 You can participate in the study as long as you meet the requirements for the study and you have a full understanding and acceptance of what is involved if you participate in the study.